 - Some local companies that hire CS:

 - While others may have to worry about their job security, those in computer science-related careers can rest relatively easy.
 As the world becomes increasingly digitized, companies from every industry need the proper technical infrastructure and software applications to support their businesses.

 - Going into a technology career doesn’t mean you have to work within the technology industry.
 Computer science jobs abound in all kinds of industries.
 Software is a tool that can be useful in nearly any field.
 This means a Computer Science degree can enable you to work in anything from logistics to forestry to finance—and any number of industries in between.

 CS Undergraduate Curriculum

-This option requires students to take additional courses in Mathematics and Computer Science.
+This option is accredited by the Computing Accreditation Commission of ABET.
+It requires students to take additional courses in Mathematics and Computer Science.
 There are also science requirements beyond those needed to satisfy General Education policies.
 It does not require a minor.